shradhatx/reference/amazoninterview.md

   `Ex: Moving from traditional/monlithic to 100s of microservices is hard to grasp.`

 * bias for acion (try - as most actions are reversible) - calculated risk taking

-* frugality

-* earn trust: listen, respect

-* Dive deep: detail, audit, metrics

 * disagree and commit: challege decision but commit once decision is made `Ex: These days in a language agnostic developemt you would expect one to be given levay to make use of whatever one chooses to get the work done.
 One team member was insisting that eveyone uses scala coz of common libraries - some new folks had liking for python.`
-Solu: how we can integrate and learn new techniques liek microservices...
+Solu: how we can integrate and learn new techniques like microservices...

-* deliver results: despite setback never settle

 I have yet to be on a project where everyone agrees about everything.
 Also, have to make sure the ideas are invited from everyone without putting anyone on spot.
 Remember personality type and adjust your communication.
 Also satisfy  technical folks ego.